-Naturally, there is cost to consider.
+Naturally too, there are cost implications.
 Cleaning is an additional process, so it’s going to have a value attached to it.
-And there is also the impact on the environment with additional water or chemical supplies needed, which then have to be disposed of correctly.
+And there is also the impact on the environment with additional water or chemical supplies needed, which then need to be disposed of correctly.

-- There are automated solutions as well; some that use water (very similar to a dishwasher) or other cleaning agents, depending on the flux used.
+- Automated solutions - there are some that use water (very similar to a dishwasher) or other cleaning agents, depending on the flux used.
 These cleaners tend to be relatively small in terms of physical footprint and the waste can usually be disposed of down existing on-site drains.

-- Ultrasonic cleaners, on the other hand, tend to be larger in size, cost more and, due to the chemicals used, will require specialist handling of the waste that is produced to ensure it is disposed of safely.
-However, there are still certain components that can’t be cleaned using this equipment.
+- Ultrasonic cleaners - these tend to be larger in size, cost more and, due to the chemicals used, will require specialist handling of the waste that is produced to ensure it is disposed of safely.
+There are, however, certain components that can’t be cleaned using this equipment.